Been So Long (film): Plot

 While Simone and Raymond have their ups and downs, Yvonne connects with a courier who regularly delivers to her office job.
 She also helps Simone out with childcare.

-One day, outside Simone’s daughter's school, her ex Kestrel appears.
-A reminder of Simone’s pain, he re-enters her life to get to know This threatens not only Simone’s relationship with Raymond, but also her friendship with Yvonne.
-Her trust issues isolate her, and instead of rejoicing in her new-found love, she ends up fearful, so has to learn to let people in again.
+One day, Simone’s ex- partner Kestrel appears outside her daughter's school.
+A reminder of Simone’s pain, he re-enters her life to get to know their daughter; he's her father.

+This threatens not only Simone’s relationship with Raymond, but also her friendship with Yvonne.
+Her trust issues isolate her.
+Instead of rejoicing in her new-found love, she ends up fearful, so has to learn again to let people in.

-Raymond also has his demons, including his old friend, new-dad Wendell, and Gil, a young, troubled and wild knife wielding young man is stalking him; Raymond struggles in his own way.
+Raymond also has his demons, including his old friend Wendell, a new dad, and Gil, a young, troubled and wild knife-wielding young man who is stalking him.
+Raymond struggles in his own way.

-The duet between Simone and Raymond – in a kebab shop – binds their romance, alongside other Londoners.
+A duet between Simone and Raymond – in a kebab shop busy with other Londoners– binds their romance.